Such Fun to be Had(lyme)!

 There were a few things to read onboard, including a Zippy the Pinhead strip about the ferry and an old rate card.
 Some of the rates were pretty extraordinary for 1917.
 Heck, a car cost 30 cents, only 10% of what it costs today.
 And randomly, a steamroller was a dollar.
 I wonder what it would cost today?
 And a pig cost 3 cents.
 Again… I wonder what that would be today.
 (Also interesting is that there was a “Bissell’s Ferry,” north of Hartford… I’ve visited that site on both sides of the river too.)

 Once safe on the Chester side, I sped off only to be held up by the Essex Steam Train.
 (CTMQ Visit here!)
 Then it was a quick lunch in quaint little Chester before several more house museums down in Old Lyme.
+I should probably mention that there’s a great little children’s book about this ferry too.

 Just another day on the CTMQ